 Clark Kent is an alien who as a child was evacuated from his dying world and came to Earth, living as a normal human.
 But when survivors of his alien home invade Earth, he must reveal himself to the world.

-In a mysterious universe, an elite defense force of peace and justice have existed for centuries.
-Cocky test pilot Hal Jordan acquires superhuman powers when he is chosen by "the Ring", the willpower-fed source of power, of the Green Lantern Corps.
-Reluctantly at first, he takes on the challenges these other superheroes face.
+In a mysterious universe, the Green Lantern Corps, an elite defense force of peace and justice have existed for centuries.
+Reckless test pilot Hal Jordan acquires superhuman powers when he is chosen by the Ring, the willpower-fed source of power.
+Reluctantly at first, he takes on the challenge after the death of Abin Sur, the finest Green Lantern.
 Putting his self-doubts aside, and spurred on by his sense of duty and love for his beautiful, intellectually equal, colleague, Carol Ferris, he is soon called to defend mankind from Parallax, a powerful, evil being who feeds on fear.
-He is the universe's last chance, as many Green Lanterns have been killed and the Corps is weakened.
-And he might just be the right Green Lantern for the job of keeping the world safe from harm.
-Based on the characters of DC Comics series "Green Lantern".Written by
+Hal Jordan is the universe's last chance, as many Green Lanterns have been killed and the Corps is weakened.
+And he might just be the right Green Lantern for the duty of keeping the world safe from harm.Written by

 Billions of years ago, a race of immortals harnessed the most powerful force in existence: the emerald energy of willpower.
 These immortals, the Guardians of the Universe, built a world from where they could watch over all of existence: the planet Oa.
 They divided the universe into 3600 sectors, a ring powered by the energy of will was sent to every sector of the universe to select a recruit.
 In order to be chosen by the ring, it is said that one must be without fear.
 Together, ...

 Part of the closing credits takes place in a montage of seven quasars, each quasar a specific color of the rainbow.
 This is based on the emotional electromagnetic spectrum, a Green Lantern theorem that states each color is based on a specific emotion.